Cognitive distortion

 A cognitive distortion is a thought that causes a person to perceive reality inaccurately due to being exaggerated or irrational.
 Cognitive distortions are involved in the onset or perpetuation of psychopathological states, such as depression and anxiety.
 Cognitive distortions are negative or biased thought patterns that distort one’s perception of reality, often leading to unnecessary stress, anxiety, or self-doubt.
 These distortions, such as mind reading, fortune telling, and emotional reasoning, warp the way individuals interpret situations and themselves, reinforcing negative emotions and behaviors.
 Understanding and challenging these distortions is crucial in cognitive-behavioral therapy (CBT) to help individuals overcome them and improve their mental well-being.

 According to Aaron Beck's cognitive model, a negative outlook on reality, sometimes called negative schemas (or schemata), is a factor in symptoms of emotional dysfunction and poorer subjective well-being.
 Specifically, negative thinking patterns reinforce negative emotions and thoughts.
 During difficult circumstances, these distorted thoughts can contribute to an overall negative outlook on the world and a depressive or anxious mental state.
 According to hopelessness theory and Beck's theory, the meaning or interpretation that people give to their experience importantly influences whether they will become depressed and whether they will experience severe, repeated, or long-duration episodes of depression.

-Challenging and changing cognitive distortions is a key element of cognitive behavioral therapy (CBT).

-Definition
+Etymology

 Cognitive comes from the Medieval Latin cognitīvus, equivalent to Latin cognit(us), 'known'.
-Distortion means the act of twisting or altering something out of its true, natural, or original state.
+Distortion means the act of twisting or altering something out of its true, natural, or original state, and comes from Latin dis- ("reverse, apart") and torquēre ("to twist").